cth/assemble-yourself/README.md

 Contributors
 ============

-* Emil Vincent Appel -  beta testing and contributions to idea development
-* Jette Bork-Jensen - contributions to idea development
+The game was written by Christian Theil Have.
+Emil Vincent Appel volunteered time for beta testing and brainstorming ideas and Jette Bork-Jensen also contributed with ideas.
+Some of the code is derived from the LoSt framework (https://github.com/cth/the-lost-framework) written by Henning Christiansen, Ole Torp Lassen, Matthieu Petit and my self (Christian Theil Have).

 Copyright